 Government actions also affect the inflow-outflow of goods and services from a country to other countries.
 By setting tariff rates, governments can either encourage or discourage imports or exports.
 Governments sometimes set high import tariffs on certain kinds of goods in an effort to protect “home industries” that produce such goods.
-The high import tariffs discourage suppliers from importing the goods, compelling them more to purchasing the goods domestically.
+The high import tariffs discourage suppliers from importing the goods and give them an incentive to purchase the goods domestically.

 The invisible hand of government extends to every aspect of the financial world, affecting both businesses and individuals.
 Through laws, agency regulations, central bank activities, tax policy, and financial oversight bodies, governments affect the way companies do business and the way individuals spend, save, or invest their money.